lothar-79/pdsnd_github/README.md

 ### Description
-includes a python program which interacts with the user and enables him/her to generate informations about the usage of bikesharing in three (washingthon, new-york, chicago) cities
+includes a python program which interacts with the user and enables him/her to generate informations about the usage of bikesharing in three (washingthon, new-york, chicago) cities Bikeshare is a company which lends bikes to customers.
+Informations about the usage of bikesharing where given by csv files you can see below

 ### Files used
 bikeshare.py